 Overall, the U.S. hotel industry reported mostly negative results in the three key performance metrics.
 Occupancy fell 2.5 percent to 57.7 percent, ADR increased 1.2 percent to US$104.40 and RevPAR decreased 1.3 percent to US$60.22.

 In addition to Hurricane Sandy, Halloween also negatively affected the overall U.S. weekly performance, putting a damper on group travel across the U.S. Nationwide occupancies declined 18.4% on Wednesday night alone, Freitag said.

-- Positive Performance Metrics for Canadian Hotel Industry Week Ending 25 April 2015
+- Positive Results for US Hotel Industry for Week Ending May 23rd - 2015